herbertUG/portfolio-v3/README.md

 Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).

 As a backend, I used [Strapi](https://strapi.io/documentation/developer-docs/latest/getting-started/introduction.html) Headless CMS.
 By adding strapi record, you can generate your portfolio website.
-If you want to build your portfolio easily then direct contact me via email(richardhong33@hotmail.com) or you can find my detail contact from my portfolio website(http://richardhong.epizy.com)
+If you want to build your portfolio easily then direct contact me via [email](mailto:richardhong33@hotmail.com) or you can find my detail contact from my [portfolio website](http://richardhong.epizy.com)

 Also you can use hardcorded static seed either😉